Generic Backup and Restore¶

 If you have multiple volumes used by your pod, you simply need to mount them all within this sidecar container.
 There is no naming requirement on the mount path as long as they are unique.

 The below section provides a complete end-to-end example of how to extend your application to support file-system level backup and restore.
-We use a dummy application as an example but it should be straightforward to extend this example.
+A dummy application is used as an example below but it should be straightforward to extend this example.

 Deploy the application¶